-Women only Brazilian jiu jitsu classes on Wednesdays from 18:40-19:40 at 7 Lawrence Hill with Lisa.
+Women only Brazilian jiu jitsu classes on Wednesdays from 18:40-19:40 at 7 Easton Road with Lisa.
 FREE for your first week!

 What: Brazilian jiu-jitsu is a martial art that grew out of judo.
 It emphasises defending yourself on the ground, specifically how to reach a controlling position, then finishing with a choke or joint lock.